 Regardless of how the conversation continues, you already have your visitor’s data and you can use it later for marketing and sales purposes.

 2. Welcome a new visitor (or a returning visitor)

 When a new or a returning visitor enters your website, you can use a chatbot to automatically greet them and ask a question, such as, “Are you interested in our product?”
-If they respond positively, you can then allow them to leave their e-mail for later contact.
+If they respond positively, you can allow them to leave their e-mail for later contact.

 A chatbot can tell a returning visitor from a new one – you can use that to address returning visitors with a discount to encourage them to buy.
-And, as a bonus, you collect a lead (because you’ve sent a discount to a specific e-mail, right?).
+Also, as a bonus, you collect a lead (because you’ve sent a discount to a specific e-mail, right?).